Evaluation and Reset

-This project involves close collaboration with colleagues at North East & North Cumbria AHSN and their North East and North Cumbria Integrated Care System, and the stakeholders involved include South Yorkshire and Bassetlaw Integrated Care System, West Yorkshire and Harrogate Health and Care Partnership, Humber, Coast and Vale Health and Care Partnership explored the rapid service transformations that were implemented in response to the challenges posed by the pandemic.
+Our initial work with colleagues at North East & North Cumbria AHSN and their North East and North Cumbria Integrated Care System, South Yorkshire and Bassetlaw Integrated Care System, West Yorkshire and Harrogate Health and Care Partnership and Humber, Coast and Vale Health and Care Partnership explored the rapid service transformations that were implemented in response to the challenges posed by the pandemic.